Justice Louis Brandeis Awtt Portrait

 Biography

-Before Louis Brandeis made his mark as the first Jewish Justice on the United States Supreme Court, where he served for 23 years from 1916 to 1939.
-Brandeis had an impressive career as an advocate for social justice issues.
-He was known as the “People’s Attorney” for taking on causes such as workplace conditions, the fairness of banks and insurance companies, government corruption, and the unreasonable restraint of trade.
+Before Louis Brandeis made his mark as the first Jewish Justice on the United States Supreme Court, where he served for twenty-three years from 1916 to 1939, Brandeis had an impressive career as an advocate for social justice issues.
+He was known as the “people’s attorney” for taking on causes such as workplace conditions, the fairness of banks and insurance companies, government corruption, and the unreasonable restraint of trade.
 His commitment to using the law to promote social justice was a major reason some members of the Senate opposed his confirmation to the Court.

 Justice Brandeis was born in Louisville, Kentucky, and chose the law school at the University of Louisville as his final resting place.
-In 1997, the law school, founded in 1846, was renamed the Louis D. Brandeis School of Law.
-His personal papers are housed at the law school.
-These papers have provided source material for a number of biographies have been written about Justice Brandeis, including the comprehensive Louis Brandeis: Justice For the People, by Philippa Strum.
+Founded in 1846, the school was renamed the Louis D. Brandeis School of Law in 1997.
+His personal papers, housed at the law school, have provided source material for a number of biographies, including the comprehensive Louis Brandeis: Justice For the People (1984), by Philippa Strum.
 Brandeis University, founded in 1948 in Waltham, Massachusetts, was named for Justice Brandeis at its founding.

 Programs